riley-paul/digitize-plot/README.md

 ## How I Built It

 This single-page React application is written in Typescript and hosted on GitHub Pages.
-I made use of several libraries such as react-csv, react-konva (for the canvas) and react-dropzone.
+I tried to use as few libraries as possible and work directly with native web technologies such as canvas and form elements.

+I used the [Shadcn](https://ui.shadcn.com) UI component library to enhance the overall fit and finish.

 ## Future Plans

 In the future I would consider adding options for different axis scales such as logarithmic and datetime.
-As well I would like to improve the general fit and finish for a better user experience.